 Text-to-Speech creates raw audio data of natural, human speech.
 That is, it creates audio that sounds like a person talking.
 When you send a synthesis request to Text-to-Speech, you must specify a voice that 'speaks' the words.

-The voices offered from Text-to-Speech can also differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
+The voices offered by Text-to-Speech differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
 One common speech technology, parametric text-to-speech, typically generates audio data by passing outputs through signal processing algorithms known as vocoders.
 Many of the standard voices available in Text-to-Speech use a variation of this technology.

 The Text-to-Speech API also offers a group of premium voices generated using a WaveNet model, the same technology used to produce speech for Google Assistant, Google Search, and Google Translate.
 WaveNet technology provides more than just a series of synthetic voices: it represents a new way of creating synthetic speech.